Orange Rili Shrimp (Neocaridina davidi)

 | Best For | Breeding and display | Cleanup crews |

-If you are comparing blue jelly shrimp water parameters with this listing, remember that blue jelly is another Neocaridina morph and uses broadly similar care.
+Blue jelly shrimp is another Neocaridina morph and uses broadly similar water parameters and care to this listing.
 If you want a specific blue line, look at Blue Rili Shrimp or Blue Mary Shrimp.
 If you want a stronger red display, consider Super Red Sakura Shrimp.
 For hobbyists who want easy care and colour variety in one listing, this random deluxe option is the flexible choice.

 Healthy Neocaridina are active grazers that move steadily over surfaces, pick constantly at biofilm, and show clean shell lines without milky patches or obvious damage.
 Females often carry eggs confidently when conditions are right.
 Most health problems come from water quality, mineral imbalance, toxins, or stress rather than infectious disease.